Mar 24, 2016 - Research

 What’s one thing the average consumer should know about genetics?

-I find that many are confused with concept of stochasticity, which is very important concept in genetics.
-Scientists are in part to blame for this confusion, because we often say that an outcome occurred “by chance.”
-The argument is then that an outcome can’t happen “by chance,” but rather that it happened “for a reason.”
+I find that many are confused with the concept of stochasticity, which is a very important concept in genetics.
+Scientists are partly to blame for this confusion because we often say an outcome occurred “by chance.”
+The argument is then that an outcome can’t happen “by chance” but instead that it happened “for a reason.”
 The opposite of “stochastic” is not “for a reason” but “deterministic.”
 Tossing a coin is an example of a stochastic process.
-I know why and how a coin landed on heads, but the next time I toss the same coin, it might be tails.
+I know why and how a coin landed on heads, but it might be tails the next time I throw the same coin.

 A deterministic process is one in which there is no randomness, such as tossing a rigged coin that always lands on head side.
 So next time you hear a geneticist saying that something happened “by chance” just think of tossing a coin.